vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/iframe.md

   // login
   iframeEle.contentWindow.postMessage(
     {
-      // `NebulaGraphExploreLogin` type has been deprecated
+      // `NebulaGraphExploreLogin` type has been deprecated and `ExplorerLogin` is used instead, but continues to be compatible with version 3.x.
       type: 'ExplorerLogin',
       data: {
         authorization: 'WyJyb290IiwibmVidWxhIl0=',  // NebulaGraph accounts and passwords were formed into an array and serialized, then Base64 encoded.
 The array format is `['account', 'password']`.
 The example is['root', 'nebula'].
 The encoded result is `WyJyb290IiwibmVidWxhIl0=`.